WienerTakesAll/WienerTakesAll/README.md

 ## Powerups

+Pickup the condiment packets and use them to boost yourself or to the detriment of everybun else!

-There are currently three powerups implemented:
+There are currently three different powerups to be picked up:

 - Ketchup: Give yourself a handy boost, or cause others to go speeding out of control!
 - Mustard: Hop over other players, or make them hop over you!
-- Relish: Mess around with your enemies' steering, but take care not to mess yourself up!
+- Relish: Take control of everybun else, or reverse everybun's controls!

+As an added bonus, the buns who bump into the Wiener-holder gains temporary invincibility:

+- Invincibility: Keeps yourself safe from tags and knockbacks!

 ## Known issues